-- Inside Last - Place the selected objects into the last selected object.
+- Move Inside Last - Place the selected objects into the last selected object.
 The default shortcut for this command is Option+Command+Right Arrow.

-- Outside Container - Place the selected objects outside from the containing objects.
+- Move Outside Container - Place the selected objects outside from the containing objects.
 This command can be used to extract objects from groups.
 The default shortcut for this command is Option+Command+Left Arrow.